Random Utility and Limited Consideration: Environment -- Model

-\end{definition} The calibrated attention-index depends only on the dataset $P$.
-We will show that when $P$ has been generated by an attention-index model the calibrated attention-index will generate the correct consideration rule.
-In other words, the testable implication of a particular link function $L$ on the probability of choosing the outside option is that the calibrated attention-index does not put negative attention on any set $A\in 2^X$.
-This testable implication is analogous to the \cite{block_random_1960} inequalities.
+\end{definition} The calibrated attention-index depends only on the dataset $P$ and the model $\rc$.
+If the calibrated attention-index of a set is negative, then $P$ could not have been generated by model $\rc$.
+This testable implication is analogous to the \citet{block_random_1960} inequalities.